archivesunleashed/aut-docs/docs/usage.md

 spark-shell --jars /path/to/aut/target/aut-0.70.1-SNAPSHOT-fatjar.jar
 ```

-## Archives Unleashed Toolkit with PySpark
+## The Toolkit with PySpark

-To run PySpark with the Archives Unleashed Toolkit loaded, you will need to
+To run PySpark with the Toolkit loaded, you will need to
 provide PySpark with the Java/Scala package, as well as the Python bindings.
 The Java/Scala packages can be provided with `--packages` or `--jars` as
 described above.
 The Python bindings can be